idcrook/idcrook.github.io/_posts/2015-4-30-Using-Code-as-Node-debugger.md

 I was able to attach to a node debugger process that [Grunt](http://gruntjs.com/) was already spawning.

-## What other step did I need on my Mac?
+## What other steps did I need on my Mac?

 I followed the basic [debug instructions](https://code.visualstudio.com/Docs/debugging) to configure Code's debugger.
 Since I was going to be attaching to a debugger process, I didn't really need to configure the 'Launch' task.
 OK, let's save the settings file and start the debugger.